Morris Tanenbaum: The first silicon transistor

 In 1953, Tanenbaum was asked by Shockley to see if transistors could be made using silicon, from group III-IV.
 Tanenbaum built on Pearson's research, and worked with technical assistant Ernest Buehler, whom he described as "a master craftsman in building apparatus and growing semiconductor crystals."
 They used samples of highly purified silicon from DuPont to grow crystals.

 On January 26, 1954, Tanenbaum recorded a successful demonstration of the first silicon transistor in his logbook.
-However, Bell Laboratories did not draw attention to Tanenbaum's discovery publicly.
-The successful transistor had been constructed using a rate-growing process, which was felt to be poorly suited to large-scale manufacturing.
+However, Bell Laboratories did not publicise Tanenbaum's discovery—the successful transistor had been constructed using a rate-growing process, which was felt to be poorly suited to large-scale manufacturing.
 Diffusion processes, pioneered by Bell's Calvin Fuller, were seen as more promising.
-Tanenbaum became the team leader for a group studying diffusion's possible application to the fabrication of silicon transistors.
+Tanenbaum became the team leader for a group studying the possible application of diffusion to the fabrication of silicon transistors.

 In the meantime, Gordon Teal had moved to Texas Instruments, where he was essential to the organization of TI's research department.
 He also led its team of silicon transistor researchers.
 On April 14, 1954, he and Willis Adcock successfully tested and demonstrated the first grown-junction silicon transistor.
 Like Tanenbaum, they used highly purified DuPont silicon.
 Teal was able to bring the silicon transistor to production.
 He announced the results and displayed the TI transistors on May 10, 1954, at the Institute of Radio Engineers (IRE) National Conference on Airborne Electronics, in Dayton, Ohio.